neondatabase/website/content/docs/manage/projects.md

 3. Specify values for **Name**, **Postgres version**, and **Region**.
 Project names are limited to 64 characters.
 If you are a [Neon Pro Plan](/docs/introduction/pro-plan) user, you can specify **Compute size** settings when creating a project.
 The settings you specify become the default settings for compute endpoints that you add to your project when creating [branches](/docs/manage/branches#create-a-branch) or [read replicas](/docs/guides/read-replica-guide).

     - Neon supports fixed size computes and _Autoscaling_.
 For more information, see [Compute size and Autoscaling configuration](/docs/manage/endpoints#compute-size-and-autoscaling-configuration).
     - The **Suspend compute after a period of inactivity** setting defines the period of inactivity after which a compute endpoint is automatically suspended.
-For more information, see [Auto-suspend configuration](/docs/manage/endpoints#auto-suspend-configuration).
+For more information, see [Autosuspend configuration](/docs/manage/endpoints#auto-suspend-configuration).

 4. Click **Create Project**.